-I have worked in higher education for 25 years in a range of roles primarily focussed on supporting students to better engage with their studies or reducing barriers to participation.
+I have worked in higher education for 30 years in a range of roles primarily focussed on supporting students to better engage with their studies or reducing barriers to participation.
 Since 2013, I have focussed on how institutions might use learning analytics to provide early warnings and support for students.
 In my substantive role, I am responsible for the development of learning analytics at Nottingham Trent University, through our work with our technology partner Solutionpath building the NTU Student Dashboard using their StREAM technology.
 However, until mid-2023, I am working on a secondment to look at how we engage students better through policy and good pedagogic practice.

 Part of the reason for this institutionally-agnostic site is that some of the findings I want to share are developed through research on external projects.
 For example we have recently ended an Erasmus+ funded project with two partners Arteveldehogeschool and UMC Utrecht on the Onwards from Learning Analytics (OfLA) to understand the nature of what happens once a learning analytics system has identified that a student may be at risk or need additional support.
-This project builds on the developments from the ABLE Erasmus+ project with our partners in KU Leuven and U Leiden (2015-2018) and, over the same time, are project partners in the STELA Project alongside KU Leuven, TU Delft, TU Graz and SEFI.
+This project builds on the developments from the ABLE Erasmus+ project with our partners in KU Leuven and U Leiden (2015-2018) and the STELA Project as more junior partners alongside KU Leuven, TU Delft, TU Graz and SEFI.

 I am not a data scientist or statistician, but a humanities graduate who has worked in an education setting.
 My role is not about fixing algorithms, but asking questions about how people can best use the technology to support student success.

 This blog is intended to be a place to upload quick though pieces, reflections on learning analytics discourse and highlight events or new research.

 The views represented are my own and do not represent the position of my employer Nottingham Trent University or the technology partner, Solutionpath.

 Centre for Student & Community Engagement, Nottingham Trent University